nghiepchinhluu/Watch-Out/README.md

 DEMO: https://devpost.com/software/watch-out-upgscw

 Later on, based on the same idea, we developed a collision dectecting stick which supports blind people to walk around.
 This time, we used 1 ultrasonic sensor to measure the distance to the obstacles in the front, 1 buzzer and 1 servo to warn the stick holder if there is any obstacle at the direction the stick is pointing to.
+The closer the object is, the louder the buzzer sounds and the stronger the stick vibrates due to servo spinning.

 PICS: https://drive.google.com/open?id=1klWiZ_ScEP0F2WGRu-eLPArdBhuStEmE